 Applicant went on to argue that in their case, the claims could not be simplified into mere mental steps.
 The claims provided a practical application for determining a global rotation estimate, applying spatial magnetic filtering, and generating accurate path data based on magnetic and gyro sensor data collected at a computing device.
 When considered as a whole, the applicant argued that the claims recited significantly more than mental processes or instructions performed on generic computer components that are well-understood, routine, and conventional.

-In a notice of allowance dated June 12, 2019, the Examiner explained how applicant had overcome the Alice rejection:
+In a notice of allowance dated June 12, 2019, examiner John H. Le explained how the applicant had overcome the Alice rejection:

 Claims 15-30 are allowable over the rejection under 35 U.S.C.
 101 because the claim does not recite any [sic] the judicial exceptions enumerated in the 2019 PEG.
 For instance, the claim does not recite any mathematical relationships, formulas, or calculations.
 Further, the claim does not recite a mental process because the steps are not practically performed in the human mind.
 Finally, the claim does not recite any method of organizing human activity such as fundamental economic concepts or managing interactions between people.
 Thus, the claim is eligible because it does not recite a judicial exception.

 The resulting patent was issued as U.S. Patent No. 10,393,543 on August 27, 2019.